ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 </details>

 ---

-2. What is the purpose of decision trees in machine learning?
+Q. What is the purpose of decision trees in machine learning?

 <details><summary><b>Answer</b></summary>